atmmdev/flixx.movies.javascript/README.md

 <br >

 ## Description
 This is a project to show my skills with Javascript Vanilla consuming a API from Movies.
+See the [DEMO](https://flixx-movies-javascript.vercel.app/)

 ## Screens Layout
 <div align="center">